fixrb/spectus/README.md

 ### Recommended

 A well-known joke.
-An addition of `0.1` and `0.2` is deadly precise:
+The addition of `0.1` and `0.2` is deadly precise:

 ```ruby
 definition = Spectus.should equal 0.3